128500/Task_Long_Map/README.md

 # A short explanation about doing this task.

-My implementation of LongMap interface isn't the good one (and simple PerfomanceMeasuringMainClass is an evidence of it) and based on a simple unsorted array.
+  My implementation of LongMap interface isn't a good one (and simple PerfomanceMeasuringMainClass is an evidence of it) and based on a simple unsorted array.
 But if it was based on hash and buckets and LinkedList (like it is in HashMap), one might say that it was just 'copy-paste'.
 I tried to make something my, not simply "I copy it here and paste it here".
 I think the main aim (to show my codestyle/teststyle) was achieved: code and tests are on the plate.